input-output-hk/technical-docs/cardano-tutorials/Shelley-testnet/solutions/Exercise-3-solutions.md

     expr 432571 / 3600
     > 120

-With this information we can generate our opertional certificate:
+With this information we can generate our operational certificate:

     cardano-cli shelley node issue-op-cert \
     --kes-verification-key-file kes.vkey \